jravetch/blinkinlabs.github.io/software/_posts/2013-05-11-patternpaint.md

 * [ControlP5 1.5.2](https://code.google.com/p/controlp5/downloads/list) - Provides the UI widgets for PatternPaint.  [(Installation instructions)](http://www.sojamo.de/libraries/controlP5/)
 * [Arduino 1.0.4](http://arduino.cc/en/Main/Software) - Allows patterns to be saved to the BlinkyTape

-PatternPaint comes in the `examples` folder of the [blinkyboard source repository](https://github.com/blinkiverse/blinkyboard/) on Github.
+PatternPaint comes in the `examples` folder of the [BlinkyTape source repository](https://github.com/blinkiverse/BlinkyTape/) on Github.

-If you have Git installed, you can grab the `blinkyboard` repository with:
+If you have Git installed, you can grab the `BlinkyTape` repository with:

-	$ git clone git://github.com/blinkiverse/blinkyboard.git
+	$ git clone git://github.com/blinkiverse/BlinkyTape.git

-If you don't have Git installed, you can download the [blinkyboard respository as a zip file](https://github.com/blinkiverse/blinkyboard/archive/master.zip).
+If you don't have Git installed, you can download the [BlinkyTape respository as a zip file](https://github.com/blinkiverse/BlinkyTape/archive/master.zip).

 # Starting PatternPaint

 1. Connect your BlinkyTape to your computer via USB
 2. Open the PatternPaint sketch in Processing
-    * Find it at `blinkyboard/examples/PatternPaint/PatternPaint.pde`
+    * Find it at `BlinkyTape/examples/PatternPaint/PatternPaint.pde`
 3. Click the Run button.

 # Using PatternPaint